 As Provost, he led the development of key infrastructure to expand experiential learning as the cornerstone of a Roger Williams education.
 In addition to substantially increasing funding for undergraduate research and internships, he helmed the initiative to guarantee that every qualified student will participate in a transformative civic-engagement opportunity.
 By bringing the Community Partnerships Center into Academic Affairs, he expanded the program’s service capacity, enabling more than two-thirds of each graduating class to complete a semester-long interdisciplinary that empowers them to put their knowledge and skills to work solving real-world problems with community partners.

 In 2014, he co-led a year-long visioning project that defined the core values and charted a new mission for Roger Williams University – to “build the university the world needs now.”
-From that process, he developed a five-year Academic Strategic Plan that advanced a campus-wide diversity initiative, expanded the mission and programs at the School of Continuing Studies, developed a partnership with Samsung USA to bring cutting-edge cloud-based technology to our students, re-envisioned and improved learning spaces.
+From that process, he developed a five-year Academic Strategic Plan that advanced a campus-wide diversity initiative, expanded the mission and programs at University College, developed a partnership with Samsung USA to bring cutting-edge cloud-based technology to our students, re-envisioned and improved learning spaces.

 Throughout his tenure as Provost, he led a multifaceted effort significantly enhancing student support services.
 By improving the First Year Experience initiative and developing the Living Learning Community program, he ensured that Roger Williams provides a supportive community and network of resources to help freshmen navigate their transition to college successfully.
 He unified support services into a Center for Student Academic Success, and redesigned career services into a Center for Career and Professional Development that connects career preparation, advising and alumni affairs.
 He created the Center for Assessment, Learning, Teaching and Technology to support improved learning outcomes assessment, instructional design and technologies, and the scholarship of teaching and learning.
 With enhancements to the degree-completion advising program and the launch of a tracking and response system, he enabled greater student retention and graduation success, increasing the four-year graduation rate by 10 percent.